UBC-STAT/stat-201/README.md

 TBD January 2021

 ## Description
-Fundamental concepts in probability.
-The statistical and probabilistic foundations of inference, the frequentist paradigm.
-Concepts first introduced through simulation followed with an introduction and exploration of asymptotic theory.
+Classical and simulation-based techniques for estimation and hypothesis testing, including inference for means and proportions.
+Emphasis on case studies and real data sets, as well as reproducible and transparent workflows when writing computer scripts for analysis and reports.

 ## Prerequisites for STAT 201
-- DSCI 100 Introduction to Data Science
+- DSCI 100: Introduction to Data Science

 ## Textbook
 We are using an open source textbook available free on the web: [ModernDive: Statistical Inference via Data Science](https://moderndive.com/) developed by Chester Ismay and Albert Y. Kim.